rzkamalia/gc-mle-certification-prep/README.md

     Reduce training time with reduction server allow us to communicating gradients (when training model) between nodes.
 Reduction server requires use of GPUs.

+**Model evaluation**:
++ Accuracy > the number of correctly predicted data points.
++ Precision > a measure of how many of the positive predictions made are correct (true positives).
++ Recall > a measure of how many of the positive cases the classifier correctly predicted, over all the positive cases in the data.
++ F1 Score > a harmonic mean pf precision and recall.
++ ROC curve plots the true positive rate (TPR) against the false positive rate (FPR) at various classification thresholds.

 **Serving options**: we can use pre-built containers like TensorFlow, TensorFlow Optimized Runtime, Scikit-learn, and XGBoost.
 We can optionally configure those machines including use GPUs, number of Virtual CPUs per node, and memory per node.
 We also can use custom containers.
 The requirements for a custom container with VertexAI:
 + Provide a docker container image running HTTP server.
 + Responds to health checks, liveness checks, and predicition requests.